 Research-based submissions should include at least 1 graphic element.
 All accompanying tables and figures should be numbered, and they should be cited sequentially in the text.
 Labeled captions for all figures should be provided at the end of the manuscript.
 A full bibliographic citation should be provided in each caption for reprinted or adapted graphic elements.

 Tables should consist of 3 or more interrelated columns and rows and should present only information that is relevant and of interest.
 Primary comparisons should be presented horizontally, left to right.
 Tables should be able to stand on their own, without reference to the text; thus, table titles must provide the context to help readers interpret the data presented.
 Read the JAOA's tips for preparing tables for additional guidance.
+Tables should be submitted as Word files.

 Statistical figures are best used for communicating trends or relationships in a study's findings.
 Bar graphs are best for showing magnitude, line graphs for trends over time, or dot plots for quantitative data on a single axis (eg, time series, ranking, and nominal-comparison relationships), and scatterplots for correlations.
 Graphs must depict findings fairly and accurately.
 For instance, authors should not alter the scales used to make findings appear more meaningful.
 Once manuscripts are accepted for publication, JAOA staff must recreate charts before publication to ensure that the images are of reproduction quality.
 Authors, therefore, must provide data points for each graph.
 Failure to provide data points on request may result in unsubmission.
 Read the JAOA's tips for preparing figures for additional guidance.